creatologist/CustomVideoJS/README.md

 # CustomVideoJS
 Customize your own HTML5 video player!
 CustomVideoJS is built on top of [Video.js](http://videojs.com)

+## Please Read
+02/14/2014 - This repo is under development.
+Working on cleaning everything up and getting example cases up.
+Flash fallback tested and works down to IE8.

 ### Easy Implementation
 ```javascript
 var videoPlayer = new CustomVideoJS( 'video-player' );